Skip to main content

 Step 5: View your Cache

 Visit the Requests feed to view your requests and their cache status.
 The cache is a tree of all message sequences that have been seen.
-You can view a message’s respective node in the tree by clicking on it from the request view.
+You can view a message’s respective node in the tree by clicking on it from the Request view.

 Next Steps